CNAG-Biomedical-Informatics/convert-pheno/api/python/README.md

 ### Notes:

-* The API is built with Mojolicius.
+* The API is built with FastAPI.
 * This API only accepts requests using `POST` http method.
 * This API only has one endpoint `/api`.